 Article 13: As authorized, stationed or dispatched supervision bodies or Supervision Commissioners are to conduct oversight of public employees and issue supervision recommendations in accordance with the scope of their management authority; and are to lawfully investigate and handle public employees.

-Article 14: The State is to implement an ombudsman system, lawfully determining systems such as for the hierarchical setup, appointment and removal, evaluation, and promotion of ombudsmen.
+Article 14: The State is to implement a supervision official system, lawfully determining systems such as for the hierarchical setup, appointment and removal, evaluation, and promotion of supervision officials.

 Article 15: Supervision Organs are to conduct supervision of the following public employees and relevant personnel: